ikhlaasmungloo/data_exploration_sql/README.md

 # data_exploration_sql
-In this project, I explored how covid affected people based on their location.
+In this project, I explored how covid affected people based on their location as well as vaccination rates.